prose-im/prose-pod-api/tutorials/run-locally.md

 ### Initialize your environment

 To avoid you having to copy-paste tons of commands, we hid all of the logic behind helper scripts which you can invoke using `task`.
-The first task to run is `local-init`.
+The first task to run is `local:init`.

 But before that, you must declare where you want the repositories to be (replace `???` by the desired location):